awsdocs/amazon-lumberyard-user-guide/doc_source/script-canvas-custom-nodes.md

 If your gem provides custom Script Canvas nodes, you must specify a dependency on the Script Canvas Gem and configure Waf appropriately to compile the nodes\.
 Functionality that you reflect through the behavior context requires no dependency on the Script Canvas Gem\.

-Custom nodes in Script Canvas take advantage of [Automating Boilerplate with AZ Code Generator](az-code-gen-intro.md) and boilerplate code\.
+Custom nodes in Script Canvas take advantage of [Automating boilerplate with AZ Code Generator](az-code-gen-intro.md) and boilerplate code\.
 This reduces complexity and lets you focus on implementing the behavior of the node\.

 The following diagram shows the AZ Code Generator process for Script Canvas\.

-![\[AZ Code Generator and Script Canvas\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/script-canvas-custom-nodes-1.png)
+![\[AZ Code Generator and Script Canvas\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/scripting/script-canvas/script-canvas-custom-nodes-1.png)

 In **Step 1**, AZ Code Generator processes `MyNode.h` and looks for code generation tags \(source code location: `dev\Gems\ScriptCanvas\Code\Include\ScriptCanvas\CodeGen\CodeGen.h`\)\.
 After processing, AZ Code Generator creates a file called `MyNode.generated.h`\.